GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

-The **[Trust Token](/docs/privacy-sandbox/trust-tokens/)** API is a proposal that allows one site to share a claim about a visitor—such as "I think they're human"—and enable other sites to verify that claim, again without identifying the individual.
+The **[Trust Token](/docs/privacy-sandbox/trust-tokens/)** API is a proposal that allows one site to share a claim about a visitor—such as "I think they're human"&mdash;and allow other sites to verify that claim, again without identifying the individual.

 Trust Tokens are one part of the overall strategy to tackle spam and fraud on the web.
 In the **["Anti-fraud for the web" breakout at